Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to be in control or to lead a situation or event.
-The phrase uses "show" metaphorically to refer to the management or direction of an event, not to a literal performance, making it idiomatic.
+The idiom uses "show" metaphorically to refer to the management or direction of an event, not to a literal performance, making it idiomatic.

 Origin: